gkysaad/gkysaad/README.md

 ## 👋 Hello!
 I'm George Saad.

-I'm currently a third year Engineering Science student at the University of Toronto!
+I'm currently a fourth year Engineering Science student at the University of Toronto, pursuing a major in Machine Intelligence!
 I enjoy competitive programming as well as working on cool projects and exploring new tech!

 ### 💻 I'm currently working as....
 - Teaching Assistant for first year Engineering Science Programming, Data Structures & Algorithms course! 🧑‍🏫